 The recreation hazard varies according to the types and respective amounts of algae present within the storage at any time.

-For more information on blue-green algae, visit the Australian Water Quality Centre.
+For more information on blue-green algae, visit Water Quality Australia.

 BGA – What it Means to your Water SupplyDownload